permutationlock/libavengraph/README.md

 The `*/geometry.h` files define functions to construct vector geometry for graph visualization and depend on the headers from `libavengl`.
-The `libavengl` library draws 2D vector graphics using the OpenGL ES 2.0 API.
+The `libavengl` library draws 2D vector graphics using a common subset of the OpenGL 2.1 and OpenGL ES 2.0 APIs.
 The`libavengl` library is a submodule in the `deps` directory.
 The provided visualization uses GLFW for window creation.
 The `libavengl` submodule provides a vendored GLFW, and headers